Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <p></p>
 <H3>Memory is RAM</H2>
 <p></p>
-These challenges will use the file dump.vmem
+This series of challenges is from the 2020 Cyber Skills Challenge, These challenges will use the file dump.vmem
 <p></p>
 <details>
     <summary>Starting Point</summary>